Dr. Jon Holtzman

 Dr. Holtzman has interests in the fields of stars, stellar populations, the structure of galaxies, and cosmology.

 Dr. Holtzman has been actively involved with several Sloan Digital Sky Survey projects.
-He was actively involved with the SDSS-II supernova survey, and is currently spending a lot of time working with the SDSS APOGEE survey: he was the Survey Scientist for the SDSS-IV APOGEE-2 survey.
+He was actively involved with the SDSS-II supernova survey, and spent a lot of time working with the SDSS APOGEE survey: he was the Survey Scientist for the SDSS-IV APOGEE-2 survey.
 APOGEE was a survey designed to study stars in the Milky Way and some nearby galaxies, using the tool of high resolution near-infrared spectroscopy.
-He is currently serving as Commissioning Scientist for the SDSS-V project.
+He was Commissioning Scientist for the SDSS-V project.
+SDSS/APOGEE has provided data for the dissertations of multiple graduate students at NMSU.

 He has been an experienced user of the Hubble Space Telescope, and participated as a member of the Instrument Definition Teams for the WF/PC and WFPC2 cameras, and was a member of the Science Oversight Committee for the planned WFC3 camera.
 He has studied the history of galaxy assembly of nearby galaxies by deriving star formation histories based on the distribution of stars in color-magnitude diagrams.
 He is also interested in working on incorporating observed chemical abundances in an attempt to derive a self-consistent model of the star formation and chemical evolution history of nearby galaxies.
 He has also worked on more distant galaxies, attempting to understand the mechanisms of spiral galaxy formation through studies of their structure and integrated stellar populations.
 He has also worked on young, massive, compact clusters in external galaxies.

 Dr. Holtzman also has interests in observational techniques and instrumentation.
-He has been the Project Scientist for the ARC 3.5m Telescope and is responsible for the operation of the NMSU 1.0m Telescope at Apache Point Observatory.
+He has been the Project Scientist for the ARC 3.5m Telescope.
+He was responsible for the operation of the original NMSU 1.0m Telescope at Apache Point Observatory and is playing a key role in establishing robotic operations with the Planewave 1.0m and the construction and operation of the SONG spectrograph.
+He has led efforts to restart usage of the Tortugas Mt.
+Observatory.

 • Julie Imig, PhD, 2023, "A Galactic Self-Portrait: Chemical Cartography, Density Structure, and Integrated Properties of the Milky Way Disk"